Aramantos/closethegendergap/README.md

 The website consists of four pages.

-- The landing page is also the main information page.
-It provides introductory basic facts....
+- The landing page is provides introductory basic facts....
 - The second page features a range of different role models displayed using a carousel, with a picture of each person and accompanying text below the image.
-The third page combines the trivia information with a contact form.
-This is because users who are looking for more information in the trivia section but do not find what they are looking for are likely to want to fill out the contact form.
+- The third page ...
-The fourth page provides a message for users who have submitted the contact form, and redirects them back to the site's main page.
+- The fourth page ...

 The website is multi-page to enable easier navigation.
 Navigation could be difficult if the whole website was placed on a single page since the amount of content on one page would become unwieldy.

 ### Plane 4: Skeleton